William Empson: Career

 Just after the war Empson returned to China.
 He taught at Peking University, befriending a young David Hawkes, who later became a noted sinologist and chair of Chinese at Oxford University.
 Then, in the late 1940s and early 1950s, he taught a summer course for the intensive study of literature at the Kenyon School of English at Kenyon College in Ohio.
 According to Newsweek, "The roster of instructors was enough to pop the eyes of any major in English."
 In addition to Empson the fellows included John Crowe Ransom, Robert Lowell, Delmore Schwartz, Eric Bentley, Cleanth Brooks, Arthur Mizener, Allen Tate and Yvor Winters.

 In 1953 Empson was professor of rhetoric at Gresham College, London, for a year.
 He then became head of the English Department at the University of Sheffield until his retirement in 1972.
 In 1974 Empson accepted an offer of distinguished professorship at York University in Toronto.
 He was knighted in 1979, the same year his old college, Magdalene, awarded him an honorary fellowship some 50 years after his expulsion.

+In 1964 Empson joined the Who Killed Kennedy Committee? set up by Bertrand Russell.

 Professor Sir William Empson died in 1984.